Where were you when you first told someone about your Poland Syndrome?

 I’d have to go on and explain a few more times to friends and high school teammates who could not quite wrap their minds around Melissa not playing soccer for any length of time or for any reason.

 I offered the same vague, surface level story and said it in such a way that did not allow for further dialogue or questions.
 I did not connect for them my hand and this surgery, although I’m sure some did that on their own.
-I did not explain exactly what the surgery would do or why it was necessary beyond, “fixing a birth defect.”
+I did not explain exactly what the surgery would do or why it was necessary beyond, “fixing a birth difference.”

 The 8 weeks of recovery could not go fast enough and I was thrilled to be back on the field no longer needing to explain myself.